propesh/justice-jekyll-template/_staff_members/gpt-2.md

 ---
-name: John Doe
+name: GP2-2
-image: "//placebear.com/440/440?a=.png"
+image:
-credentials: LLB
+credentials: AI
-phone_extension: "11"
+phone_extension:
 ---

 With an interest in employment law, John works tirelessly to improve workplaces.